Underage DUI Attorney in The Woodlands

 - Permanent Criminal Record:

-- DUI by Minor (Class C Misdemeanor): Generally eligible for expunction (true removal from record) under specific conditions.
+- DUI by Minor (Class C Misdemeanor): Generally eligible for expunction under specific conditions, which may remove the record entirely.

-- Standard DWI (Class B Misdemeanor or higher): NOT eligible for expungement; remains a permanent criminal record, visible on background checks.
+- Standard DWI (Class B Misdemeanor or higher): Not eligible for expungement and remains a permanent criminal record visible on background checks.

 Frequently Asked Questions

-How does Ronnie Yeates Law approach juvenile DWI defense?
+How does your firm approach juvenile DWI defense?

-Why Choose Ronnie Yeates Law for Your Child's Defense
+Why Parents in The Woodlands Choose Ronnie Yeates Law for Juvenile DWI Defense

 Testimonials From Former Clients